HIV and Aging

-For more information on specific conditions for which HIV+ people are at risk, see TWP info sheets in the Diseases and Conditions section of our website.
+For more information on specific conditions for which HIV+ people are at risk, see The Well Project's articles in the Health and Medical Issues section of our website.

-While this news may seem disheartening, it really shows that HIV+ people are now living long-enough, healthy-enough lives to die of the same types of conditions that cause death in the general population.
-Because people living with HIV may encounter these medical issues sooner, it is important that both HIV+ people and their providers be aware of them and take appropriate action.
+While these health challenges may seem discouraging, they really show that HIV+ people are now living long-enough, healthy-enough lives to die of the same types of conditions that cause death in the general population.
+Because people living with HIV may encounter these medical issues sooner, it is important that both HIV+ people and their providers stay aware of them and take appropriate action.
 There is still plenty you can do to stay healthy and live a full life.
 Here are some suggestions to get you started:

 "You Are Only as Old as You Feel"